sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-4-methods-with-params.rst.txt

 Design a house and have the turtle draw it with different colors below (or with this |repl link|).
 Can you add windows and a door?

-To draw a window, you will need to do penUp() to walk the turtle into position, for example:
+To draw a window, you will need to do penUp() to walk the turtle into position.
+For example, given a turtle named "builder":

 .. code-block:: java